brownan/backathon/README.md

 * Multi-client support, meaning multiple machines backing up to the same repository, with deduplication across all files.
-This would require repository locking and synchronizing of metadata, which isn't a problem I want to tackle right now.
-(Read-only clients are planned, however)
+This would require repository locking, and synchronizing of metadata, which isn't a problem I want to tackle.
+It would also greatly complicate the encryption.
+  Omitting multi-client support is my compromise for the set of features I want in a backup system.

+  Note that I do plan on having read-only clients, and will possibly have to implement some really simple metadata synchronization for that.

 ## Architecture